storyprotocol/documentation/docs/Introduction/what-is-story.md

 Additionally, the sheer speed and superabundance of AI-generated media is outpacing the current IP system that was designed for physical replication.
 In many cases, [AI is trained on and is producing copyrighted data](https://twitter.com/BriannaWu/status/1823833723764084846).

 Story fixes this by providing a way for creators to share their work with built-in protection.
 When someone (including an AI model) uses a song, image, or any creative work that’s registered on Story, the system automatically tracks who the original owner is and makes sure they get credited.
-Plus, if that work generates revenue—say someone remixes a song and it earns money—the original owner automatically receives their fair share.
+Plus, if that work generates revenue—say someone remixes a song and it earns money—the original owner automatically receives their fair share based on license terms that were set on-chain.

 ## The "How"